michelle-miller/assistant-icp/getting-started.md

 ## Before you begin
 {: #prerequisites}

 You'll need a service instance to start.
 The administrator must install the service for you.
-Details are provided in [Installation checklist](/docs/services/assistant-icp/install.html).
+Details are provided in the [installation checklist](/docs/services/assistant-icp/install.html).

 If a {{site.data.keyword.conversationshort}} service instance is already set up in your {{site.data.keyword.BluOpenStackDed_full}} environment, then you're all set with these prerequisites.
 Go to [Step 1](#launch-tool).